Code Harness Skill

 401 | Invalid API key | Tell the user their key needs checking |

-403 | Multi mode requires Haki plan | Retry with "mode": "code" |
+403 | Adaptive requires the Go or Super tier | Retry with "mode": "code" |

 429 | Rate limit or quota exceeded | Tell the user they've hit their limit |

-500 | Server error | Proceed without — do not retry |
+500 | Server error | Proceed without; do not retry |

 HOW TO ABSORB THE INJECTION